-In a pot, heat the oil and gently saute the onions, garlic, and thyme for 1 to 2 minutes.
+In a pot, heat the 1 tablespoon of oil and gently saute the 1/2 cup of onions, 1 tablespoon of garlic, and 2 teaspoons of thyme for 1 to 2 minutes.

-Add the sliced okra and saute for 1 minute.
+Add the 1 1/3 cups of sliced okra and saute for 1 minute.

-Pour boiling water into the pot with the onion-okra mixture and let it boil for 10 minutes.
+Pour 4 cups of boiling water into the pot with the onion-okra mixture and let it boil for 10 minutes.